 Dr. Atkinson, her husband Tom, and their daughter Elise, share their home and their hearts with “Wenckebach”, a Doberman, and “Lucy”, a Cavalier King Charles Spaniel.
 They look forward to welcoming a Devon Rex cat into their family soon.

-Dr. Bailey’s commitment to advance veterinary medicine is evidenced by the many charities and associations she serves including.
-She currently holds a seat on the board of directors of the American College of Veterinary Internal Medicine Foundation, is the Chair of the Arizona Veterinary Medical Association Public Relations Committee, and a member of the Phoenix Zoo Advisory Team.
+Dr. Bailey’s commitment to advance veterinary medicine is evidenced by the many charities and associations she serves.
+She currently holds a seat on the board of directors of the American College of Veterinary Internal Medicine Foundation, is the Chair of the Arizona Veterinary Medical Association Public Relations Committee, and a member of the Phoenix Zoo Animal Health Advisory Committee.